Canon G7 X Mark II vs Panasonic LX15

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Reasons to prefer the Panasonic Lumix DMC-LX15:
+Arguments in favor of the Panasonic Lumix DMC-LX15:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Faster shutter: Has a higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.